 The application of these cost principles is based on the fundamental premises that:

-(a) The non-Federal entity is responsible for the efficient and effective administration of the Federal award through the application of sound management practices.
+(a) The recipient and subrecipient are responsible for the efficient and effective administration of the Federal award through sound management practices.

-(b) The non-Federal entity assumes responsibility for administering Federal funds in a manner consistent with underlying agreements, program objectives, and the terms and conditions of the Federal award.
+(b) The recipient and subrecipient are responsible for administering Federal funds in a manner consistent with Federal statutes, regulations, and the terms and conditions of the Federal award.

-(c) The non-Federal entity, in recognition of its own unique combination of staff, facilities, and experience, has the primary responsibility for employing whatever form of sound organization and management techniques may be necessary in order to assure proper and efficient administration of the Federal award.
+(c) The recipient and subrecipient, in recognition of their unique combination of staff, facilities, and experience, are responsible for employing organization and management techniques necessary to ensure the proper and efficient administration of the Federal award.

-(d) The application of these cost principles should require no significant changes in the internal accounting policies and practices of the non-Federal entity.
-However, the accounting practices of the non-Federal entity must be consistent with these cost principles and support the accumulation of costs as required by the principles, and must provide for adequate documentation to support costs charged to the Federal award.
+(d) The accounting practices of the recipient and subrecipient must be consistent with these cost principles and support the accumulation of costs as required by these cost principles, including maintaining adequate documentation to support costs charged to the Federal award.

-(e) In reviewing, negotiating and approving cost allocation plans or indirect cost proposals, the cognizant agency for indirect costs should generally assure that the non-Federal entity is applying these cost accounting principles on a consistent basis during their review and negotiation of indirect cost proposals.
-Where wide variations exist in the treatment of a given cost item by the non-Federal entity, the reasonableness and equity of such treatments should be fully considered.
-See the definition of indirect (facilities & administrative (F&A)) costs in § 200.1 of this part.
+(e) When reviewing, negotiating, and approving cost allocation plans or indirect cost proposals, the cognizant agency for indirect costs should ensure that the recipient consistently applies these cost principles.
+Where wide variations exist in the treatment of a given cost item by the recipient, the reasonableness and equity of such treatments should be fully considered.
+See the definition of indirect costs in § 200.1.

-(f) For non-Federal entities that educate and engage students in research, the dual role of students as both trainees and employees (including pre- and post-doctoral staff) contributing to the completion of Federal awards for research must be recognized in the application of these principles.
+(f) For recipients and subrecipients that educate and engage students in research, the dual role of students as both trainees and employees (including pre- and post-doctoral staff) contributing to the completion of Federal awards for research must be recognized in the application of these principles.

-(g) The non-Federal entity may not earn or keep any profit resulting from Federal financial assistance, unless explicitly authorized by the terms and conditions of the Federal award.
+(g) The recipient or subrecipient must not earn or keep any profit resulting from Federal financial assistance unless explicitly authorized by the terms and conditions of the Federal award.
 See also § 200.307.
+When the required activities of a fixed amount award were completed in accordance with the terms and conditions of the award, the unexpended funds retained by the recipient or subrecipient are not considered profit.

 § 200.401 Application.

 (a) General.
-These principles must be used in determining the allowable costs of work performed by the non-Federal entity under Federal awards.
-These principles also must be used by the non-Federal entity as a guide in the pricing of fixed-price contracts and subcontracts where costs are used in determining the appropriate price.
-The principles do not apply to:
+The recipient and subrecipient must apply these principles in determining allowable costs under Federal awards.
+The recipient and subrecipient must also use these principles as a guide in pricing fixed-price contracts and subcontracts when costs are used in determining the appropriate price.
+These cost principles do not apply to:

-(1) Arrangements under which Federal financing is in the form of loans, scholarships, fellowships, traineeships, or other fixed amounts based on such items as education allowance or published tuition rates and fees.
+(1) Arrangements under which Federal financing is in the form of loans, scholarships, fellowships, traineeships, or other fixed amounts based on items such as education allowance or published tuition rates and fees.

-(2) For IHEs, capitation awards, which are awards based on case counts or number of beneficiaries according to the terms and conditions of the Federal award.
+(2) Capitation awards based on case counts or the number of beneficiaries.

-(3) Fixed amount awards.
-See also § 200.1 Definitions and 200.201.
+(3) Fixed amount awards, except as provided in § 200.101(b).
+See also § 200.201.

-(4) Federal awards to hospitals (see appendix IX to this part).
+(4) Federal awards to hospitals (see Appendix IX of this part).

+(5) Food commodities provided through grants and cooperative agreements.

-(5) Other awards under which the non-Federal entity is not required to account to the Federal Government for actual costs incurred.
+(6) Other awards under which the recipient or subrecipient is not required to account for actual costs incurred.